eatski/yesonor/prompts/question.md

 ## Instruction

-Based on the below information, answer the user's question with TRUE (yes), FALSE (no), or UNKNOWN (unknown/not mentioned).
+Based on the below information, answer the user's question with True (yes), False (no), or Unknown (unknown/not mentioned).